IEEE-NITK/CodePal/README.md

 - Click on the <img src="res/svg/filter.png" width="16"/> icon to filter the problem set.
 - Add the lower bound for problem’s rating.
 (Default lower bound is 0)
 - Add the upper bound for problem’s rating.
 (Default upper bound is 4000)
 - Tick the tags you want for the problems.
-(If no tags are selected, no tag-based filtering is done.)
+(If no tags are selected, no tag-based filtering is done)

 ### 2. Creating Problem Folder
 - Click on the <img src="res/svg/CreateFolder.png" width="17"/> button beside the problem name to create and open a problem folder containing the solution file and test cases.
 (Make sure you have opened a folder on vscode where you want the problem folder)